Making a mandatory report

 What must be reported?

-Mandatory reporters must report a belief, formed on reasonable grounds in the course of their work, paid or unpaid, that a child or young person has been the subject of sexual abuse or is the subject of ongoing sexual abuse, to the Department for Child Protection’s Mandatory Reporting Service.
+Mandatory reporters must report a belief, formed on reasonable grounds in the course of their work, paid or unpaid, that a child or young person has been the subject of sexual abuse or is the subject of ongoing sexual abuse, to the Department’s Mandatory Reporting Service.

 Refer to Information Provision in a mandatory report for detailed information.